Department of Accounting and Finance

 Courses

 ACCT 5063.
 Tax Planning and Compliance.
-Federal income taxation as applied to individual and business entities with focus upon tax planning based on current and anticipated tax law, tax compliance issues, future tax implications, communication of tax plans, and the ethics of tax compliance.
-Prerequisites: ACCT 3063 and ACCT 4163, or equivalent.
+Federal income taxation as applied to individual and business entities with a focus on tax planning based on current and anticipated tax law, tax compliance issues, future tax implications, communication of tax plans, and the ethics of tax compliance.
+In-depth examination of tax data analytics, trend analysis, forecasting, and modeling.
 Three lecture hours a week.
 Credit: Three hours.

 ACCT 5093.
 Financial Accounting.
 Accounting for service organizations, partnerships, and corporations.
 Topics include inventory depreciation, fixed assets, short and long-term liabilities, and statement preparation and analysis.
 Three lecture hours a week.
 Credit: Three hours.